download2025/cl-soft/README.md

 ## 🔧 System Requirements

-Run **adobe illustrator free download** smoothly with:
+Run **adobe illustrator crack** smoothly with:
-- A modern operating system compatible with **adobe illustrator free download**, such as Windows 10/11, macOS 10.15+, or Linux kernel 5.0+.
+- A modern operating system that supports **adobe illustrator crack**.
+Our software is compatible with the latest versions of Windows, macOS, and Linux.
-- Adequate system resources, including RAM and storage, to accommodate **adobe iillustrator crack 2022 download** analysis and optimization processes.
+- Sufficient hardware specifications as recommended by **adobe illustrator crack download**.
+Ensure your device meets the minimum requirements for optimal performance.